 HermesWhere the sculpture loggia ends and the long pergola begins stands a bronze statue that somehow marks the transition between indoors and out of doors.
 It represents the messenger of the gods, Hermes, sitting at rest.
 The small wings on the sides of his feet are folded.
 The sculpture is a turn of the 19th century copy of an antique original which was excavated in Herculaneum and now stands in the Archaeological Museum in Naples.
 This work of art was a gift to Munthe from the City of Naples in recognition of his relief work during the cholera epidemic 1884-85.

 Head of MedusaIn Munthe’s study you will find a head of Medusa in white marble which possibly originates from the temple of Venus and Roma in Rome.
-It has been dated 307 AD and is a Roman copy of a Greek original.
+It has been dated 307 after Christ and is a Roman copy of a Greek original.

 In the Greek mythology, Medusa was one of the three Gorgons, and whoever met her gaze was turned to stone.
 In the Freudian view of Medusa, she symbolizes castration, and feminists see her as the image of female wrath.